Our research interests focus on materials properties in extreme environments as these can have direct implications to:

 ISEI: Dr. Lin is a visiting professor at the Institute for Study of the Earth’s Interior (ISEI) at Okayama University at Misasa.
 The Visiting Professorship provides resources for international collaborative research at Misasa.
 Dr. Lin spends time at the Institute conducting deep-Earth research projects.

-Mineral physics, planetary ices and interiors, iron and iron alloys in Earth’s core, solid-Earth geophysics and geochemistry, mineralogy, spin transition in Earth’s mantle, silica and silicate glasses and melts, water and water chemistry, materials synthesis, transition metal compounds, diamond anvil cell, high pressure-temperature laser heating and external heating, optical spectroscopy, synchrotron radiation in the Earth sciences, X-ray diffraction, X-ray emission spectroscopy, nuclear resonant inelastic X-ray scattering, synchrotron Mossbauer spectroscopy, X-ray Raman spectroscopy.
+Mineral physics, Earth’s interior, planetary interiors, high pressure, iron alloys in Earth’s core, solid-Earth geophysics and geochemistry, mineralogy, spin and phase transitions in Earth’s mantle, iron isotope fractionation, silica and silicate glasses and melts, water and water chemistry, materials synthesis, transition metal compounds, pnictides, methane hydrate, 2D materials, superconducting hydrides, diamond anvil cell, optical spectroscopy, synchrotron X-ray spectroscopy, X-ray diffraction, X-ray emission spectroscopy, nuclear resonant inelastic X-ray scattering, synchrotron Mossbauer spectroscopy, Brillouin light scattering, impulsive stimulated light scattering, Raman spectroscopy.

 Current Research Projects